 Even if you don’t care much for politics, you’ve probably at least heard the name James Comey.
-He’s been in the news a lot in the last few years.
 He served as director of the FBI from 2013 until his controversial dismissal by Donald Trump in May 2017.

 In his book, A Higher Loyalty: Truth, Lies, and Leadership, James Comey gives us a never-before-seen look into his life.
 We follow Comey from his upbringing as a bullied kid in New York through his long, high-profile career in government.

-Let’s see how much we can discover in just 3 lessons:
+Let’s see how much we can learn from him in just 3 lessons:

 - Comey’s early life included bullies, work experience, and even getting robbed.